niekverw/ukbpheno/README.md

 --------

 - think about age of first diagnosis.
-- think about censoring dates
+- think about censoring dates (e.g. cancer have different censoring dates). can we make further variables that summarize full censoring columns that can be used in cox/kaplan for age-of-diagnosis or (new-onset) event from baseline ?
 - think about how to merge data where you have no days to event.
 - think about more complicated merges, e.g. need at least X codes in hesin or primary care?